robojeb/pcg_rand/README.md

  to deserialize into a `SetSeq` type so it is the only one which supports deserialization.
 The serialization step writes out the internal state as an array and does not record any information about the type of generator.
- * (10/*/2020): Added the DXsM output and made it the default (this is the specified intention of the C++ library author).
+ * (10/12/2020): Added the DXsM output and made it the default (this is the specified intention of the C++ library author).
 Re-worked serialization to create a definition structure which contains all the information needed to verify that the PCG you are serializing into/out-of is compatible with the stored information.
 This can be disabled with the `no_deserialize_verify` feature.
-Also re-worked seeds to be an array of bits with a helper function which lets you define the sequence and increment more naturally.